NASA-AMMOS/AIT-Core/doc/source/limits_intro.rst

 Limits Introduction
 ===================

-The :class:`bliss.core.limits` module provides support for specifying acceptable value ranges for telemetry fields.
+The :class:`ait.core.limits` module provides support for specifying acceptable value ranges for telemetry fields.

 Consider the below example telemetry packet and fields for which we'll specify limit values.